noorakoo/GraduationProjectAzureCloudEngineer/README.md

 |  | Monitoring & Diagnostics |  |  |  |  |

 # Getting Started
-Get started with your Landing Zone by running these Bash commands on your code editor:
+Get started with your Landing Zone by running this Bash commands on your code editor to install Python.
+The libraries we will be using (json and os) are preinstalled with this:

 Install Python
 ```bash